top view of basil walnut penne with walnuts and flax seed!

 When trail food supplies are running low, nuts make the difference.
 Their high fat content takes the edge off hunger.
-Here we’ll briefly cover the nutritional value of nuts and give you our favorite mixed nut recipe – one that we like as a snack for home and trail.
+Here we’ll briefly cover the nutritional value of nuts and give you our favorite mixed nut recipe – one we like as a snack for home and trail.

 Besides supplying us with energy, fats help us function and feel our best by maintaining body warmth and keeping the joints lubricated.
 Fat also allows nutrients from foods (such as the lipid-soluble vitamins A, D, E, and K) to be absorbed in our small intestine.